Niclas Füllkrug: West Ham United

 On 5 August 2024, Füllkrug joined Premier League team West Ham United for a reported fee of £27 million on a four-year contract.
 On 17 August, he made his debut for the club, as a substitute, in a 2–1 loss against Aston Villa in the league.

 On 3 December 2024, he scored his first goal for the club, a header, in a 3–1 loss to Leicester City, after having been injured for over two months.
 On 4 January 2025, he scored a goal against Manchester City in a 4–1 loss, shortly before suffering a further injury.
 On 5 April 2025, Füllkrug came on as a substitute for West Ham United and scored a header against Bournemouth, after having been injured again for just over three months.
 West Ham United resulted in a 2–2 draw against Bournemouth after trailing behind 1–0 at half time.

+Loan to AC Milan

+On 2 January 2026, Füllkrug moved to Italy and joined Serie A team AC Milan on loan for the remainder of the 2025–26 season, with a buy option included in the deal.
+He scored his first goal on 18 January in a 1–0 home victory against Lecce just three minutes after being substituted in.

+Loan to Werder Bremen

+On 18 August 2026, Füllkrug rejoined Werder Bremen on loan for the 2026–27 season.
+Four days later, he scored his first goal following his return from a penalty in a 3–0 away win over Lüneburger SK Hansa in the DFB-Pokal.

 International career

 In November 2022, Füllkrug received his first call-up to the Germany national team for the FIFA World Cup 2022 in Qatar.
-He made his debut in a friendly match against Oman as a substitute and scored in the process.
+He made his debut in a friendly match against Oman as a substitute and scored the winner in the process.
 Coincidentally, Füllkrug also became the oldest outfield player to make his debut for Germany in 20 years, aged 29 years and 280 days after Martin Max – who was 33 years and 253 days old when he made his debut for Germany in 2002.

 On 27 November, he scored his first World Cup goal for Germany in a 1–1 draw against Spain.
 On 1 December, he scored a goal in a 4–2 win over Costa Rica.
 However, Germany was eliminated from the group stage as they finished third on goal difference.

 Füllkrug was named in the Germany squad for UEFA Euro 2024.
 On 14 June 2024, he made his European Championship debut as a 63rd minute substitute and scored five minutes later as the tournament hosts beat Scotland 5–1 in the opening match of the tournament.
 On 23 June, Füllkrug scored a stoppage-time equaliser in a 1–1 draw against Switzerland in the last group stage match, securing his team's qualification to the knockout phase on top of their group.